antogypt/antogypt.github.io/index.md

 * intrusive thoughts
 * weight
-* the word "femboy" and the t-slur (tag with the catchall if you can't reclaim)
+* the word "femboy" and the t-slurs (tag with the catchall if you can't reclaim)
 * use **lesya don't look** or **lesya dont look** as a catchall